1. What is the counselling goal of your organisation?

 We also have a pool of cultural consultants for counsellors to consult when needed.
 Counsellors here have all attended various courses on working cross-culturally.

 A respectful and sensitive stance towards all clients is the cornerstone of our practice.
-We consult with clients directly about their experience of us, and what they might need, where cultural differences may throw up issues of understanding or miscommunication.
+We consult with clients directly about their experience with us, and what they might need, where cultural differences may throw up issues of understanding or miscommunication.